VeriBlock/nodecore-releases/README.md

  > 0.001
 ```

 Note that after entering this info once, it will be saved to a ncpop.properties file for future reference.
+If you ever need to change these entries in the future, you can either delete ncpop.properties and restart nodecore-pop (where it will prompt you for new entries), or you can change the entires in the configuration file directly.

 Because PoP Mining costs a small amount of BTC, you will be prompted for each transaction with something like: "Press enter to pay 0.001 BTC to perform a PoP! (q to quit)"